dapinedo/R/docs/index.md

 - Certificate

 #### Probability and Distributions with R
+1. <a href="https://rpubs.com/odenipinedo/foundations-of-probability-in-R" target="_blank" rel="noopener noreferrer">foundations of probability in R</a>
+2. multivariate probability distributions in R
+3. probability puzzles in R
+4. mixture models in R
+- Certificate

 #### R Programmer
 1. <a href="https://rpubs.com/odenipinedo/introduction-to-the-Tidyverse" target="_blank" rel="noopener noreferrer">introduction to the Tidyverse</a>